Causal Representation Learning from Multimodal Biomedical Observations: Identification Theory

 \subsection{Identifying Latent Components}

-Proceeding from the subspace identifiability (Theorem~\ref{thm:subspace_identification}), we now further disentangle each subspace into individual components $ z^{(m)}_{i} $ as defined in Section~\ref{sec:formulation}.
-As foreshadowed, our key condition entails the sparsity of the graphical structures among modalities.
+Proceeding from the subspace identifiability (Theorem~\ref{thm:subspace_identification}), we now further disentangle each subspace into individual components $ z^{(m)}_{i} $ as outlined in Section~\ref{sec:formulation}.
+As foreshadowed, our key condition entails the sparsity of the graphical structures between modalities.
 Such dependency structures are captured in the generating function $ g_{\vecz} $ defined component-wise in Eq.~\eqref{eq:z_generation}, in particular its partial derivatives.
-We now introduce Condition~\ref{cond:component_identification} that facilitates component-wise identification.
+We now introduce Condition~\ref{cond:component_identification}, which facilitates component-wise identification.